aidulcandra/wachan/README.md

     - `options.gif` - Video to send as gif.
 It can be a buffer, a url or a path.
 (Whatsapp does not actually support GIF files.
 If you send a GIF file, it won't animate)
     - `options.audio` - Audio to send.
 It can be a buffer, a url or a path.
     - `options.sticker` - WebP file to send as sticker (buffer/url/path)
+    - `options.document` - A file to send as document.
+Supporting properties:
+        - `options.mimetype` - Mimetype for this document/file
+        - `options.fileName` - Filename for this document/file

 <b>Note:</b> Since `bot.sendMessage()` and `message.reply()` return a message object which contains a `text` property, returning the result of these functions inside a response function can make your bot send message twice.
 For example:
 ```js